WayScience/cell-health-data/1.segment-data/README.md

 When manually experimenting with CellPose parameters to segment nuclei, we looked at nuclei shape/texture to determine how we believe it should be segmented.

-For example, in the image below, the nuclei is a continous shape with a continuous, flat texture (left).
+For example, in the image below, the nucleus is a continuous shape with a continuous, flat texture (left).
-Thus, this nuclei should be segmented as one nuclei.
+Thus, these segmented nuclei should be segmented as one nucleus.
-CellPose thinks the nuclei below is two nuclei when `diameter` is set to 0 (middle).
+CellPose thinks the nucleus below is two nuclei when `diameter` is set to 0 (middle).
-With our parameters, Cellpose correctly segments the nuclei (right).
+With our parameters, Cellpose correctly segments the nucleus (right).

 ![Nuclei Compiled](imgs/nuc_compiled.png "Nuclei Compiled")